IN-PERSON & ONLINE LESSONS

 Mohamed’s musical journey began at Dartington College of Arts in England, where he did a degree in Western Classical and World music.
-Mohamed began his training on the sitar from Sri Dharambir Singh and later learned from Sri Mehboob Nadeem.
-He is now a disciple of Ustad Ashraf Sharif Khan of the Poonch Gharana.
-Mohamed plays sitar in the emotive style developed by the late Ustad Vilayat Khan, in which the sitar is made to emulate the human voice through bending its strings.
-Mohamed is also trained in tabla and is an experienced accompanist & performer.
+He then went on to learn sitar in the traditional way and is a senior disciple of Ustad Ashraf Sharif Khan of the Poonch Gharana.

 Mohamed is a leader in his field – forging new paths for his music to develop and grow, while remaining committed to the rich roots from which his tradition has emerged.
 Mohamed has recently been nominated for the ‘Instrumental Artist of the Year’ for Western Canadian Music Award 2021.
 He lives in Vancouver, Canada.